FeastFramework/framework/docs/json-standalone.md

 ### The Attribute

-`\Feast\Attributes\JsonItem` is a PHP8 attribute that is used to decorate properties in your class to specify transformations on JSON data.
+`\Feast\Json\Attributes\JsonItem` is a PHP8 attribute that is used to decorate properties in your class to specify transformations on JSON data.
 It has three optional properties.

 1. `name` - specifies an alternate name to be used when serializing to JSON as well as the name of the key for this property when reading from the JSON string.
 If not supplied, the class property name will be used as the name.
-2. `arrayOrCollectionType` - used as a decorator on arrays or `\Feast\Collection\Collection` and its descendents to specify what the type contained inside a collection is.
-This can be used to mark a property as being a collection of another type.
+2. `arrayOrCollectionType` - used as a decorator on arrays  to specify what the type contained inside an array is.
+This can be used to mark a property as being made up of an array of another type.
-3. `dateFormat` - Specifies the format to serialize into for objects of the `\Feast\Date` class.
+3. `dateFormat` - Specifies the format to serialize into for objects of PHP's built in `DateTime` class.
 Defaults to ISO 8601.

 [Back to Top](#working-with-json-and-objects)